evhub/coconut/DOCS.md

 If the `--strict` (`-s` for short) flag is enabled, Coconut will perform additional checks on the code being compiled.
 It is recommended that you use the `--strict` flag if you are starting a new Coconut project, as it will help you write cleaner code.
 Specifically, the extra checks done by `--strict` are

-- warning about unused imports,
+- disabling deprecated features (making them entirely unavailable to code compiled with `--strict`),
-- throwing errors on various style problems (see list below), and
+- warning about unused imports, and
-- disabling deprecated features (making them entirely unavailable to code compiled with `--strict`).
+- throwing errors on various style problems (see list below).

 The style issues which will cause `--strict` to throw an error are:

-- mixing of tabs and spaces (without `--strict` will show a Warning),
+- mixing of tabs and spaces (without `--strict` will show a warning),
-- use of `from __future__` imports (without `--strict` will show a Warning)
+- use of `from __future__` imports (without `--strict` will show a warning)
 - missing new line at end of file,
 - trailing whitespace at end of lines,
 - semicolons at end of lines,